open-telemetry/opentelemetry-specification/specification/logs/sdk.md

 the [transformation to non-OTLP formats](../common/mapping-to-non-otlp.md#dropped-attributes-count) specification.

+Note: Typically this will be implemented with a new interface or (immutable) value type.

 ### ReadWriteLogRecord

 A function receiving this as an argument MUST be able to write to the